ABSC Organics vs HolistaPet: An Honest Pet CBD Comparison

 What’s the difference between full-spectrum and broad-spectrum CBD?

 Full-spectrum CBD (used by ABSC) retains all naturally occurring cannabinoids, including trace THC below 0.3%.
 Broad-spectrum CBD (used by HolistaPet) removes THC while keeping other cannabinoids.
-Research on the “entourage effect” suggests full-spectrum may be more effective, and most clinical trials on CBD for dogs have used full-spectrum or CBD+CBDA formulations.
+The “entourage effect” theory suggests full-spectrum may work differently than isolated compounds.

 Is HolistaPet organic?